-Assessor instructions: Students must describe each of the taxes in the table below.
+Students must describe each of the taxes in the table below.
 A sample answer is provided below.

-Question 10 Tax Response Company Income Tax (PAYI) Imposed on the net profit of a company at the Federal level The amount of income tax your business must pay, depends on your taxable income.
-It is calculated from your assessable income less any deductions.
-The full company tax rate is currently 25% Individual Income Tax (PAYG) Imposed on the personal income of each person at the Federal level.
+Question 10 Тах Response

+Company Income Tax It is imposed on the net profit of a company.
+The amount of income tax a business must pay depends on its taxable income.
+It is calculated from assessable income minus any deductions.
+All companies are subject to a federal tax rate of 30% on their taxable income, except for 'small or medium business' companies, which are subject to a reduced tax rate of 25%.
+The reduced tax rate applies only to those companies that fall below the aggregated turnover threshold of AUD 50 million.
+Individual Income Tax (PAYG) Imposed on the personal income of each person at the Federal level.
 An increasing tax scale is applied.
-Goods and Services Tax (GST) A broad-based tax of 10% that was introduced in July 2000 on most goods, services and other items sold or consumed in Australia, with the exemption of certain goods and services.
-Fringe Benefits Tax (FBT) Tax employer's pay on certain benefits they provide to their employees - including their employees' family or other associates, in addition to their ordinary time earnings.
+Goods and Services Tax (GST) The goods and services tax (GST) is a 10% tax on most goods, services and other items sold or consumed in Australia.
+Some sales are GST-free, including basic food, exports, some health and education services, certain goods and services from charitable institutions, childcare, religious services and water and sewage services.
+Fringe Benefits Tax (FBT) Tax employers pay on certain benefits they provide to their employees - including their employees' family or other associates, in addition to their ordinary times earnings.
 Capital Gains Tax Applies to real estate, shares, units, and similar investments, leases, goodwill, licences, foreign currency, contractual rights, and major capital improvements made to land or pre-CGT assets collectables and personal use assets above a certain value (there are restrictions on using any capital losses from these items)